PaddlePaddle/docs/docs/design/phi/kernel_migrate_en.md

 > Note
 > 1. The end of the registration macro of phi Kernel is the function body `{}`, instead of adding a `;` directly, which is different from the old registration macro.
 > 2. The macro declaration of the registered Kernel needs to be in the global namespace.
+> 3. A few operator migrations need to pay attention to the kernel name registered under the PHI.
+For example, the registered kernel `reshape2` in fluid is renamed to `reshape` when the kernel is migrated to PHI.
+There is a mapping relationship from `reshape2` to `reshape`.
+In file `paddle/phi/ops/compat/reshape_sig.cc`, the macro `PD_REGISTER_BASE_KERNEL_NAME(reshape2, reshape)` reflect this mapping relation.
+In the process of migrating operators, if the CPU & GPU kernel's name in Fluid is not found under the PHI, it may be that the name has been mapped.
+You can try to find the mapping relationship in `xxx_sig.cc`.
+> 4. In the case of name mapping, if there is a kernel under the Fluid with the same name as the kernel(the name is mapped) in PHI, then this kernel is abandoned and does not need to be migrated.
+For example, the `reshape2` under fluid migrates to PHI and becomes `reshape`, so the `reshape` kernel under Fluid is an abandoned kernel and does not need to be migrated.

 For registering Kernel in an external CustomDevice, the registration method is slightly different.
 Taking `log_softmax_op_npu(ascend)` as an example, the registration method is as follows: